We sell your home at

 As some unsuspecting home viewers found out, verifying an agent’s identity is not a foolproof way of protecting yourself against scams.
 Some scammers have even gone as far as creating fake identity cards to add to their illusion of legitimacy.

 But no matter how convincing their facade is, scammers will not be able to fully emulate the professionalism and service delivery of actual real estate agents.
-The former seeks to attain money from you in exchange for nothing, while the latter is an expert in helping people seek a roof over their heads.
+The former seeks to attain money from you in exchange for nothing, while the latter is an expert in helping you seek a roof over your head.
 Because their goals are different, the behaviour of scammers will deviate from that of a legitimate agent at one point or another.

 Things that a real property agent will never do include:

-• Quote unrealistic dimensions and prices for homes: As experts of the housing market, property agents know the dimensions and prices of homes inside and out.
-One reported scammer claimed that a three-bedroom unit being listed was only 140 sq ft in size.
-This is where seeking a second opinion and doing your own market research comes in, because anyone familiar with houses in Singapore would know that 140 sq ft is the average size of one room, not an entire three-bedroom unit.
+• Quote unrealistic dimensions and prices for homes: As experts in the housing market, property agents know the dimensions and prices of homes inside and out.
+One reported scammer claimed that a listed 3-bedroom unit was only 140 sq ft in size.
+This is where seeking a second opinion and doing your market research comes in, because anyone familiar with houses in Singapore would know that 140 sq ft is the average size of one room, not an entire 3-bedroom unit.

 Should you suspect any online property listing to be fraudulent, you may submit a report to the Singapore Police Force via telephone at 1800-255-0000 or their I-Witness portal online.

-There’s really no need to deal with shoddy scammers online, when you can have access to the top 1% of CEA-certified real estate agents here at Ohmyhome.
-Unlike scammers who ditch you midway, Ohmyhome agents will walk you through the entire house hunting process, from the initial search all the way until you’ve settled nicely into your new home.
+There’s really no need to deal with shoddy scammers online when you have access to the top 1% of CEA-certified real estate agents here at Ohmyhome.
+Unlike scammers who ditch you midway, Ohmyhome agents will walk you through the entire house hunting process, from the property valuation and initial search all the way until you’ve settled nicely into your new home.

-Contact us through any of the options below to find the most affordable rental homes that best fits your financial and living needs, or simply message our Super Agents via the chat box at the bottom right-hand corner of the screen.
-If you’re on the go, we’re also available on WhatsApp—we’ll be in touch with you in less than a minute.
+Those looking to sell their property can also contact us through any of the options mentioned to find a trustworthy buyer with our help.
+You can message our Super Agents via the chat box at the bottom right-hand corner of the screen.
 Because at Ohmyhome, we’re always by your side, always on your side.

 Header Image: Freepik